armctf/armctf/README.md

 all vms has 2 cpu and 2 ram configuration. you can lower these if you are out of resources.

 ## downloading
-downloads handled by nextcloud at germany server and [ctfmirror](https://ctfmirror.com/) at canada server. both servers are mine and urls given as direct link.
+downloads handled by nextcloud at germany server and [ctfmirror](https://ctfmirror.com/) at canada server. both servers are mine and urls given as direct links.

 _if you can't reach nextcloud, you're either banned by nextcloud or i'm doing some maintenance. mail me if problem persists._